bpalomino5/RealTech-Inc/README.md

  Tasks for weekend:

- - Brandon:
+ - Brandon: Clean up front end code
- - Chris:
+ - Chris: Work on user page
- - Kenneth:
+ - Kenneth: Work on some server functions
- - Dongri:
+ - Dongri: Work on some server functions
- - Daniel:
+ - Daniel: Work on some server functions

 ## Date: 2/22/18